WonilH/yellow_ketchapp/README.md

 # Yellow Ketchapp

 This repository provides templates for a gRPC server written in Go and a simple GUI client written in Python.
-The server now exposes an `ImageService` API so clients can list and download image files.
+The server only implements a `Greeter` service.

 - `server/` contains the Go gRPC server template.
 - `client_pyside/` contains the Python GUI client template built with PySide6.